 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction.
+Main walls are of traditional solid stone construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a UPVC double glazed tilt and turn style.
-The access door to the subject property is of a timber variety.
+Windows are of a timber sash and casement single glazed type.
+External access doors are of a timber variety.

 External decorations Visually inspected.
-Painted timbers and PVC finishes.
+Painted timber finishes.

-Conservatories / porches None.
-Communal areas Circulation areas visually inspected.
+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
 There is a communal entrance hall and stairwell which is accessed via a secure entry phone system.
-Garages and permanent outbuildings None.